Welcome the openFPGA Developer SDK beta. Noted features will be implemented in upcoming releases.

 - Options During Runtime A running core may need adjustable parameters or additional interactive options and/or settings.
 Custom interactive UI elements can be added by the developer.

 - Developing a Core To assist iteration a developer can connect FPGA hardware debugging tools via the JTAG to quickly reload the bitstream for inspection during runtime.
 Whenever a bitstream is reloaded via the JTAG Pocket will immediately repeat the entire loading process automatically.
-Additionally, when running a core, Pocket can display metrics such as temperature, power usage (on designated Pockets), and video sync status.
+Additionally, when running a core, Pocket can display metrics such as temperature, power usage (on Pocket Developer Edition), and video sync status.

 - Packaging a Core Cores can be packaged as .zip files containing the applicable file structure to be extracted onto an SD card.